realmcu/HoneyGUI/doc/en/widgets/gui_qbcode.md

 ```

-### config qbcode size and border
+### Set Size and Border

 Use the function [void gui_qbcode_config(gui_qbcode_t *qbcode, uint8_t *data, uint32_t data_len, uint8_t border_size)](#gui_qbcode_config) to set the size and border of qbcode.

-### qrcode encode notes
+### Qrcode Encode Notes

-The encoded data for qrcode can exceeded the max bytes by default, which can modify the max version is 15; You can modify the version according to the document: [https://www.qrcode.com/zh/about/version.html](https://www.qrcode.com/zh/about/version.html);
+The encoded data for qrcode can exceeded the max bytes by default, which can modify the max version is 15.
+You can modify the version according to the document: https://www.qrcode.com/zh/about/version.html.

 ## Example